Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 Poor Dale.

-The second those words left his mouth, I turned around, marched back upstairs, opened Zillow, and there it was.
+The second those words left his mouth, I turned around, marched across the yard, up the stairs, opened Zillow, and there it was.

 A two million dollar house.